 These remedies can make the world of difference if you suffer from high blood pressure.
-Just by adding natural remedies, some basic lifestyle changes such as exercise and eating plenty of fresh fruits and vegetables you can lower pressure.
+Just by adding natural remedies, some basic lifestyle changes such as exercise and eating plenty of fresh fruits and vegetables you can lower blood pressure.

 We all know that hypertension is a real concern…

-To treat and control hypertension we first need to know what causes it.
+To treat hypertension we first need to know what causes it.
 By identifying the predominant factors, which can be as individual as the sufferer, we are able to develop a holistic treatment plan.

 In America alone, high blood pressure impacts one third (33%) of the adult population.
 That’s the equivalent of 70 million people … in the US alone.